tmavroidis/tmavroidis/README.md

-Hello, I'm Tom Mavroidis 👋   - 📫 You can reach me at tmavroidis@ntm.net
+Tom Mavroidis 👋   - 📫 You can reach me at tmavroidis@ntm.net

 This repository is for my team to get up to speed on using the IBM i.